alexandrezlima/documentations/docs/advancedphotomode.md

 ??? question "I migrated my project from UE4 to UE5 (including the Advanced Photo Mode), and I get a red error trying to open it."
     Advanced Photo Mode has its own UE5 version, but you don’t need to re-download and start from scratch.
 [This video](https://youtu.be/YFemQ6Ea0xc), from V4, shows how you can fix it (in V5, you just need to adjust the errors in the photo mode widget).

+??? question "The custom motion blur is not working on my project."
+    If you're using UE5.1, this version doesn't support custom depth with stencil in nanite meshes, such as the default skeleton mannequin.
+If you are not using UE5.1, make sure to enable the custom depth field.

+??? question "Why don't you use the default motion blur in Unreal Engine?"
+    The standard motion blur from Unreal, although it works well within the game, unfortunately does not show up in the final photo.
+That's why the custom motion blur was implemented.
+It's far from perfect, but it is able to simulate some motion blur in the output photo.

 ??? question "Do you have more assets?"
     Yes!
 Take a look [here](https://www.unrealengine.com/marketplace/en-US/profile/AleeZL).